 Around July 2010 was when I first heard they were looking to introduce this as a legal requirement.
-It wasn't concerned parents of children killed by drunk drivers that were lobbying the Sarkozy government but a driving pressure group called I-Care headed up by Daniel Orgeval who apart from heading up this pressure group is also a director of a company called “Contralco”.
+It wasn't concerned parents of children killed by drunk drivers that were lobbying the Sarkozy government, but a driving pressure group called I-Care headed up by Daniel Orgeval.
+Apart from heading up this pressure group, Orgeval was a director of a company called “Contralco”.

 Now Contralco, low and behold, make "breathalysers" and were at this time one of only 2 companies in the whole of France that were authorised to make the NF approved breathalysers.
 That must have been a stroke of luck that this law being passed meant all 30 million French drivers (not to mention travellers from abroad like us) would now be forced into buying their product.

 With just the 2 small companies making these disposable breathalysers they just simply could not meet the demand.
 Therefore the date that the law was to be introduced and the date from which fines would start to be issued for not carrying them just kept getting put back over and over again.